pingcap/docs/grafana-tikv-dashboard.md

 ## Raft propose

 - Raft apply proposals per ready：The histogram of the number of proposals that each ready operation containes in a batch while applying proposal.
-- Raft read/write proposals：The number of proposals per type
+- Raft read/write proposals：The number of proposals per type per second
-- Raft read proposals per server：The number of read proposals made by each TiKV instance
+- Raft read proposals per server：The number of read proposals made by each TiKV instance per second
-- Raft write proposals per server：The number of write proposals made by each TiKV instance
+- Raft write proposals per server：The number of write proposals made by each TiKV instance per second
 - Propose wait duration：The histogram of wait time of each proposal
 - Propose wait duration per server：The histogram of wait time of each proposal per TiKV instance
 - Apply wait duration：The histogram of apply time of each proposal